 Has your child regressed on a life skill they were doing well at?
 You are not alone!
-Here are a few reasons why a child may regress, and how to encourage them to get back on track with their life skills.
+Here are a few reasons why a child regresses on a life skill, and how to encourage them to get back on track.

 You thought your child had mastered a certain skill.

 Maybe he was doing really well at keeping his room clean every day.

 But then, for some reason, it’s like everything that was learned just disappeared without a trace.

 Suddenly she’s having several accidents per day and he seems to have forgotten what cleaning is.

 What in the world?!

 First of all, let me say that you’re not alone!
 It’s fairly common for kids to get the hang of a skill and then, suddenly start behaving as though they never learned that skill.

 The first thing to consider is how recently they mastered the skill.
 It could simply be a matter of needing more practice or to revisit it.

 However, it may also help to look more closely at things going on with your child and in your life as a whole.